 There are two ways to control this thing, one is to let her be mated and the other is a medication that stops the ovulation period.

-How to reduce the risk of hyperestrogenism in female ferret?
+Reduce the risk of hyperestrogenism in female ferret?

-If you want to save your female ferret from hyperestrogenism then you must have to take preventions by following five ways.
+If you want to save your female ferret from hyperestrogenism then you must have take preventions by following five ways.

 - First of all, you can let her be mated with a male ferret but keep in mind a lot of kits and make a home for them.